-Xanthine drugs are a class of medications that are used in the treatment of acute asthma episodes.
-They work by relaxing the smooth muscle tissue in the airways, which causes bronchodilation and makes it easier for the patient to breathe.
+Xanthine drugs are a class of medications commonly used to treat respiratory conditions.
+These drugs work by relaxing the muscles around the airways, making it easier to breathe.

 Types of Xanthine Drugs